2015 Commencement Weekend

 May 2, 2015

-Caps, gowns, and announcements will be available after April 1st in the RMC Bookstore.
-Announcements are $1.45 each and a package of 10 is $14.50.
-If you have any questions, please contact the RMC Bookstore at 406.657.1091 or email@example.com.
+Caps and gowns will be available after April 10th in the RMC Bookstore.
+Announcements with degree card are $9.95 for a package of five, and will be available in the RMC Bookstore after March 31st.
+Personalized announcements (name and degree imprinted in the announcement) can be ordered anytime directly through the Jostens website: www.jostens.com.
+If you have any questions, please contact the RMC Bookstore at 406.657.1091 or firstname.lastname@example.org.

 *Financial Aid: Students who have received federal student loans are required to complete loan exit counseling online at nslds.ed.gov.
 You are encouraged to meet with the Financial Aid Office if you have additional questions.
 Please contact them at 406.657.1096 or in the lower level of Prescott Hall.